 Solution: This error majorly comes while connecting your Roku device to a TV with 4K resolution.
 The simple solution is to connect your Roku device to the correct HDCP 2.2 port as not all the HDMI ports behind a TV is HDCP 2.2.
 To find out which of your TV HDMI ports is HDCP 2.2 port, you can refer to your TV’s user manual.
 Also, if you are connecting to your 4K TV through an AVR, then make sure that AVR is also HDCP 2.2 compatible.
 In most cases, you don’t need an AVR to connect to your 4K TV as you can directly plug your Roku device into the HDCP 2.2 HDMI port by either using ARC or S/PDIF.

 If your Roku device does not work properly then you might like to opt for resetting your device.
 In order to do this, if navigation through the menu is still possible, perform a soft reset by going to Settings>Advanced System Settings > Factory Reset.
 If a soft reset does not solve your Roku problem then you might need to perform a hard reset.
 To perform a hard reset, locate the hard reset button on the device.
 After this, hold down the button unless you see the device going into the hard reset mode.
 This will resolve your problem.

 So here are some common Roku problems as well as solutions to fix it.
 We hope this information will help you to solve your Roku issues.
-Furthermore, if you need guidance to solve the unauthorized message issue on your Roku device as well as all Roku issues you can contact us anytime.
+Furthermore, if you need guidance to solve unauthorized message issue on Roku device as well as all Roku issues you can contact us anytime.
 Stay in touch with us.